Ada-Developers-Academy/daily-curriculum/topic_resources/fetching-upstream-changes.md

 Here's how to do it:

 1. First, make sure your local branch/repository is up to date.
 Commit or reset any outstanding changes so that `git status` reports a clean working directory.
+These instructions assume you're starting on your branch of your project fork (for me, that's `jnf/master`).
 1. Get the clone url for the project master.
 I'll use `git@github.com:Ada-Developers-Academy/C3Projects--SinatraSite.git` in this example
 1. On your project fork, you'll need to add a new _remote_ called 'upstream':
   - `$ git remote add upstream git@github.com:Ada-Developers-Academy/C3Projects--SinatraSite.git`